Commission for implementation of the Pay Transparency Directive has begun work

 • While an Act on Remuneration Transparency does exist in Germany, it does not meet the requirements of the Directive.

 The German government agreed in its coalition agreement to form a committee to present proposals on the transposal of the Directive.
-The competent minister presented the members of the committee in July 2025.
+The competent minister appointed members of the committee in July 2025.
 It consists of members from the major employee and employer representative groups as well as select legal scholars.